Ludwig II of Bavaria: Herrenchiemsee

 In 1878, construction began on Herrenchiemsee, a partial replica of the Palace of Versailles, sited on the Herreninsel in the Chiemsee.
 It was built as Ludwig's tribute to Louis XIV of France, the magnificent "Sun King".
 Only the central portion of the palace was built; all construction halted on Ludwig's death.
-What exists of Herrenchiemsee comprises 8366 m2, a "copy in miniature" compared with Versailles' 551,112 ft^{2}.
+What exists of Herrenchiemsee comprises 8,366 square metres (90,050 ft^{2}), a "copy in miniature" compared with Versailles' 551,112 ft^{2}.